brennakatphotography/api-simulator/README.md

 ## Purpose

 This repo is intended to be an up to date simulator for additions/changes to the API.
 This should be used as a tool for development/testing purposes as API changes and features will be added here first.
-The simulator should be run locally on port 3000.
+The simulator should be run locally on the same port defined in the portfolio app.

 ## Requirements

-Ensure you have ruby 2.0 or better and bundler installed
+* Ensure you have ruby 2.0 or better and bundler installed
+* Environment variables should go into `./.env`.
+Run `$ cp .example.env .env` to get you started.

 ```bash
 $ ruby --version